winebarrel/qlap/README.md

   -auto-generate-sql-secondary-indexes int
     	Number of secondary indexes in the table to be created -auto-generate-sql-write-number int
-    	Number of rows to be pre-populated (default 100) -char-cols-index
+    	Number of rows to be pre-populated for each agent (default 100) -char-cols-index
     	Create an index on the VARCHAR column if 'true' -commit-rate int